maptalks/maptalks.three/README.md

 ## Changes of v0.6.0

 * Re-implementated locateCamera, sync with map's projMatrix and viewMatrix
+* Because direction of camera changes, material's side need to set to THREE.BackSide or THREE.DoublSide to render correctly
-* Support for THREE >= 0.93, but extruded mesh is not corrent now with THREE <= 0.84
+* Add support for THREE >= 0.93
-* Support for GroupGLLayer
+* Add support for GroupGLLayer

 ## Usage